pokarats/transformer_pytorch/README.md

     1.a in the EncoderLayer V,K,Q are all from the same x input

-2. add and normalize attention sublayer output with residual input from before the attention_sublayer
+2. apply dropout to the output of the attention sublayer

-3. apply dropout to the added and normed output of the attention sublayer
+3. add and normalize attention sublayer output with residual input from before the attention_sublayer

 4. output from attention sublayer goes through FFN

-5. add and normalize output_from_ffn with residual (output from attention sublayer) from before the ffn layer
+5. apply dropout to the added and normed output of the FFN sublayer

-6. apply dropout to the added and normed output of the FFN sublayer
+6. add and normalize output_from_ffn with residual (output from attention sublayer) from before the ffn layer

 * **Parameters**